developersancho/SwiftRorty.iOS/README.md

   -__dto__: Defines dto of ui model, also perform data transformation between ```domain```, ```response``` and ```entity``` models.

-  -__local__: Defines the schema of SQLite database.
+  -__local__: Defines the schema of Core Data database.

   -__remote__: Defines POJO of network responses.

-- __local__: This is responsible for performing caching operations using [Room](https://developer.android.com/training/data-storage/room).
+- __local__: This is responsible for performing caching operations using [Core Data](https://developer.apple.com/documentation/coredata).

-- __remote__: This is responsible for performing network operations eg. defining API endpoints using [Retrofit](https://square.github.io/retrofit/).
+- __remote__: This is responsible for performing network operations eg. defining API endpoints using [Combine](https://developer.apple.com/documentation/combine).

 - __repository__: Responsible for exposing data to the domain layer.